 Consideration of installation costs.

-The installation of fixed standalone terminals would be similar to that of installing Wi-Fi access points and when included in devices like ticket gates would not add to the installation cost of that gate
+The installation of fixed standalone terminals would be similar to that of installing WLAN access points and when included in devices like ticket gates would not add to the installation cost of that gate

 Consideration of operational costs (e.g., energy consumption).